itsjustdel/Clockheart/README.md

 Clockheart!

 An interactive game created with a Javascript/React frontend and a Java spring backend. <br>
-Using react three/drei, and react-flipbook + react-elastic-carousel
+Using react three/drei, react-flipbook + react-elastic-carousel

 To play: